paulgreaney/paulgreaney.github.io/_teaching/22datascience.md

 location: "Letterkenny, Co.
 Donegal"
 ---

 Introduction to data science on the BSc in Cyberpsychology.
+Topics include: data science lifecycle; ethics, bias, and privacy; data preprocessing and cleaning; data visualisation; descriptive and prescriptive analytics; predictive analytics, supervised and unsupervised learning.